aliceding66/excel-like-product-manager/README.md

 # excel-like-product-manager

-This pieces of code contains excel functions.
+This pieces of code contains Excel functions so that you can edit tables in WordPress.